 These days my workload is pretty heavy and it’s difficult to make time for any personal projects, but this competition was a great way for me to just have a bit of fun and to create for the pleasure of it.
 Having a deadline also gave me the motivation to put in a few late nights to finish it.
-Here’s a bit of an insight into how I work when facing a brand new brief:
+This post shows a bit of an insight into how I work when facing a brand new brief.

 This was my final submission: